 Anyway, back to bibimbap.
 I’ve been a bit obsessed with Korean food ever since Kimchee opened near my old office on New Oxford Street.
 Relatively new to Korean food, I was astonished at the vegetarian selection; delicious tofu salads, sushi rolls, steamed rice bowls with marinated tofu and pickled vegetables, err – yum!
 But then I moved away so had to take matters into my own hands.
 My favourite Korean dish is bibimbap, a mixed rice dish served with gochujang (a type of red chilli paste) with a mixture of steamed and pickled vegetables and topped with a fried egg.
 It’s delicious, so if you’re feeling frisky, give it a go.

-150g carrots, peeled and then peeled into ribbons (I use baby rainbow carrots but you can use any carrots you like)
+150g carrots, peeled into ribbons (I used baby rainbow carrots)

 100ml of water